EugeoSynthesisThirtyTwo/prompt-interpolation-script-for-sd-webui/readme.md

 <li>Interpolate between two positive prompts, it uses the AND syntaxes so it doesn't work for DDIM and PLMS.</li>
 <li>Create a gif with the generated images.</li>
 <li>Works for both txt2img and img2img.</li>
-<li>Increase your batch count and batch size to interpolate between many seeds at the same time.</li>
+<li>You can change any parameter, it should work.
+For instance your can increase your batch count and batch size to interpolate between many seeds at the same time.</li>

 <h3><b>Example</b></h3>